CVLAB-Unibo/ML4CV-assignment-2025-26/README.md

 ---

+🚨You can submit this assignment until **January 31st 2027**.
+After this date, you must complete the 2026–2027 A.Y. assignment instead.🚨

 ## Introduction

 Over the last few years, the field of Person Re-Identification (Re-ID) has witnessed significant progress, achieving impressive performance on standard benchmarks.
 However, traditional Re-ID methods typically operate on *pre-cropped* images, assuming that pedestrians have already been perfectly localized by a separate detector.